umatare5/twelvedata-exporter/README.md

 Please refer to [prometheus.sample.yml#L27-L42](./prometheus.sample.yml#L27-L42).

 - To know how to write technical indicators as PromQL, please refer to [prometheus.rules.sample.yml](./prometheus.rules.sample.yml).

-> [!Tip]
->
-> The Twelvedata API has rate limits based on the license.
-Please adjust the `scrape_interval` and `scrape_timeout` to comply with these limits.
-For further the limits, please refer to [twelvedata - Pricing](https://twelvedata.com/pricing).

 ## Development